Rally America

 The Rally America National Championship was the national championship of rallying events in the United States.
 The inaugural season was in 2005.
 Rally America was also the name given to the organization that sanctioned the championship, was briefly rebranded to RallyCar in July 2010, then reverted to Rally America the following year.
-2018 was the final year that Rally America sanctioned a rally event.
-In 2019 Rally America briefly became a media organization with the stated goal of promoting rallying in the United States before pausing all social media posts and shutting down its official website.

 History

 Rally America was founded in 2002 by CPD Rally Team owner Doug Havir, who provided scoring and reporting services to the Sports Car Club of America's ProRally Championship.
 The two companies worked in tandem until the end of the 2004 season, when the SCCA withdrew its involvement in U.S. stage rallying.
 The SCCA then made the decision to sell all commercial and sanctioning rights to Rally America.

 In 2005, the inaugural Rally America National Championship was run, incorporating most of the events previously sanctioned by the SCCA.
 In 2011, Vermont businessman Bill Fogg took over ownership of Rally America from Havir.

+With the foundation of the American Rally Association and its National Championship, most of the factory support, top drivers and rally promoters migrated to the new series for the 2017 season.
+In 2019, Rally America stopped sanctioning rally events and briefly became a media organization with the stated goal of promoting rallying in the United States before pausing all social media posts and shutting down its official website.